“The lizard brain is hungry, scared, angry, and horny.”

 V. LITERALISM VS. METAPHOR

 Marketing-wise, shifting things from the abstract to the concrete meant it reached and connected with a larger amount of people.
 We’ve seen this happen many times before…like with the aforementioned Bible.
-There’s a lot of stuff in the Bible that’s repackaged from older teachings.
+There’s a lot of stuff in the Bible that’s repackaged from older and more esoteric teachings.

 You know what other popular book is made of repackaged teachings from the Ancients?
 The Secret.